khaudio/creature_adventures/Rules.md

 ## **Wild Creatures**

 Wild creatures are encountered when crossing `Wilderness` tiles on the game board.
+They can be defeated or caught.
+Catching a wild creature awards 2 EXP points, while defeating it yields a single EXP point.

 # Levels and EXP